Emmanuelle Guyon, the mirror of your emotions

 "The fire" earrings with carnelian

-Carnelian played a significant role among the Sumerians, as evidenced by the discovery of carnelian jewelry in the tomb of the Ur Queen, Puabi, dating back to around 2600 BCE.
-This precious stone was prized for its aesthetic and symbolic value, reflecting the wealth and spirituality of Sumerian culture.
+Carnelian played a significant role among the Sumerians, as evidenced by the discovery of carnelian jewelry in the tomb of Queen Puabi of Ur, dating to around 2600 BCE.
+This precious stone was valued for both its aesthetic and symbolic significance, reflecting the wealth and spirituality of Sumerian culture.
+Carnelian was believed to have the power to preserve the soul after death and promote prosperity in the afterlife, connecting the gem to funerary rituals.

 In ancient Egypt, carnelian held major religious importance.
-The goddess Isis used it to protect the deceased during their journey to the afterlife.
-Egyptians engraved parts of the Book of the Dead on carnelian amulets, believed to facilitate the passage of souls.
+The goddess Isis used it to protect the dead on their journey to the afterlife, linking it to rebirth and eternal life.
+Egyptians inscribed parts of the Book of the Dead onto carnelian amulets, which were believed to ease the souls' passage into the next world.
+These amulets, often shaped like hearts, symbolized truth and justice during the weighing of the souls.
+Additionally, carnelian was worn by architects to denote their social rank, emphasizing the high status of these builders in Egyptian society.

-Both Greeks and Romans frequently wore signet rings adorned with carnelian, some engraved with figures representing the god Serapis or the goddess Isis, both associated with time and death.
+Both Greeks and Romans frequently wore carnelian-engraved signet rings, some featuring figures of the god Sarapis or the goddess Isis, both associated with time and death.
+These symbolic figures reinforced the mystical dimension of carnelian, linking it to spiritual protection and guidance in the afterlife.

 The Hebrews believed that carnelian offered protection against the plague.

-In Christianity, it was also a symbol of the apostle Philip and featured among the stones of Aaron’s breastplate, as described in Exodus.
-According to the 1st-century Archbishop of Mainz, it represented the blood of martyrs.
+In Christianity, carnelian was also the symbol of the apostle Philip.
+According to the 1st-century archbishop of Mainz, it represented the blood of martyrs, linking carnelian to themes of sacrifice and faith.

 carnelian, history and healing properties